aexeagmbh/gh-actions-docker-compose-up/README.md

 The secret access key used for login to Amazon ECR.
 This is required if `aws-access-key-id` was set.

+## `aws-session-token`

+The session token used for login to Amazon ECR.
+This is required if short-term credentials are in use.

 ## `aws-region`

 The AWS region where the Amazon ECR is located.
 Uses `eu-west-1` by default.